gjbex/Fortran-for-programmers/docs/hands-on/README.md

 1. Write a module that defines a class to maintain statistics over a sliding window.
-You can add as many data values to such an object, but it will compute descriptive statistics (mean, standard deviation and median) over a window of size you specify when the object is created.
+You can add as many data values to such an object, but it will compute descriptive statistics (mean, standard deviation) over a window of size you specify when the object is created.

 1. Implement a linked list class using pointers that supports